ITW Modern Slavery and Human Trafficking Statement

 This Statement relates to our fiscal year ended December 31, 2018.
 It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries (the “Company,” “ITW,” “we,” “its,” “us” and “our”) to eliminate slavery and human trafficking from its business and supply chains.

 ITW recognizes that our impact extends far beyond our own walls.
 To maximize our positive impact on our shared world, we are committed to fostering responsibility across our value chain, through the impact of our products, as well as via our global supplier network.

-We believe that the risks of slavery and human trafficking in our own business are remote given the nature of our business and workforce coupled with our internal policies and procedures.
+We believe that the risks of slavery and human trafficking in our own businesses are remote given the nature of our businesses and workforce coupled with our internal policies and procedures.
 Where we have identified risks inherent in suppliers, as further discussed below, we have established procedures to mitigate the risks of slavery and human trafficking in our supply chains for products from those suppliers.

 Where practicable, we seek to maintain long-term relationships with local suppliers, to help us source more responsibly and reduce the risk of sourcing from an unethical supplier.